siddhartha-gadgil/introduction-algebraic-topology-2020/content/details.md

 A Team for this course (within IISc) named _Introduction to Algebraic Topology 2020-2021_ has been created.
 A link to join this Team will be posted on the IISc intranet (under Department of Mathematics) as soon as the intranet is ready.
 Please join the Team if you wish to attend interactive sessions.
 If you choose to leave the course after some lectures you can leave the Team.

 Please download the appropriate Teams app before the first interactive session.
-There are Apps available for Windows, Linux (Debian/Ubuntu and Redhat), Macs, Android and iOS.
+There are Apps available for Windows, Linux (Debian/Ubuntu and Redhat), Mac, Android and iOS.
 Once you have joined the team, whenever I (or someone else) starts a meeting  you will see in the chat that a meeting has started.
 Please click to join.

 The initial timings for the interactive sessions are __Monday, Wednesday, Friday, 8:00 am - 9:00 am__.
 Since the bulk of the course will be through pre-recorded lectures, after October 15 we may reduce meeting times.
 The first meeting will be at __8:00 am__ on __Friday, October 2, 2020__.